fgnt/paderwasn/README.md

 [6]  Gburrek, T., Meise, A., Schmalenstroeer, J., Haeb-Umbach, R.:
-“Diminishing Domain Mismatch for DNN-Based Acoustic Distance Estimation via Stochastic Room Reverberation Models”. accepted to IWAENC 2024.
+“Diminishing Domain Mismatch for DNN-Based Acoustic Distance Estimation via Stochastic Room Reverberation Models”.
+Accepted at IWAENC 2024.

 ## Citation
 If you are using the code or one of the provided databases please cite the